 Here's what you need to build your own gluten-free basket:

-All these candies and confections are listed by their manufacturers as gluten-free, but make sure you double-check labels to be certain.
+All these candies and confections are listed by their manufacturers as gluten-free (or contain no gluten ingredients and are protected from cross-contamination).
+However, make sure you double-check labels to be certain.
 Specifically, Peeps will state "gluten-free" below the ingredients list, and the others will disclose any potential gluten cross-contamination if it's ever an issue.

 Enjoy your basket, and Happy Easter!